return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/vintage-kernel-doc-mode.rst

 vintage kernel-doc mode
 =======================

-All descriptive text is further processed, scanning for the following special patterns, which are highlighted appropriately.
+All kernel-doc markup is processed as described in :ref:`kernel-doc-syntax`, all descriptive text is further processed, scanning for the following special patterns, which are highlighted appropriately.

 * ``funcname()``   - function